Aladin147/BLKWDS_Manager/docs/development_journal.md

 *Note: This journal was reconstructed from a recovered file on 2025-06-28.
 It contains the most recent development activities and decisions.*

+## 2025-07-22: Completed Phase 4 of Android Optimization Plan

+Today we completed Phase 4 of our Android optimization plan, focusing on legacy code cleanup:

+1. **Removed Duplicate Activity Log Screen**:
+   - Removed the older version in lib/screens/activity/activity_log_screen.dart
+   - Kept the newer version in lib/screens/activity_log/activity_log_screen.dart
+   - Ensured all navigation references point to the correct screen

+2. **Cleaned Up Legacy Booking Models**:
+   - Removed booking_legacy.dart as it was redundant with the LegacyBooking class in booking_v2.dart
+   - Removed booking_detail_screen_v2.dart as it wasn't being used
+   - Ensured all imports reference the current booking model

+3. **Removed Style Migration Helper**:
+   - Removed lib/utils/style_migration_helper.dart as the style migration is 97% complete
+   - Removed scripts/style_migration_helper.dart which was used to track migration progress
+   - Updated style_migration_guide.md to remove references to the helper

+4. **Cleaned Up Legacy Widget Files**:
+   - Removed blkwds_button_enhanced.dart (replaced by blkwds_enhanced_button.dart)
+   - Removed blkwds_text_field_enhanced.dart (replaced by blkwds_enhanced_form_field.dart)
+   - Removed blkwds_dropdown_enhanced.dart (replaced by blkwds_enhanced_dropdown.dart)
+   - Ensured all imports reference the current widget implementations

+5. **Removed Legacy Migration Files**:
+   - Removed the old migration system in lib/services/migrations/
+   - Removed migration_service.dart as it's been replaced by the new migration system
+   - Kept the current migration system in lib/services/database/migrations/

+6. **Next Steps**:
+   - Begin Phase 5: Test Improvements
+   - Add unit tests for critical components
+   - Add widget tests for UI components
+   - Add integration tests for key workflows

+These cleanup efforts have significantly reduced the codebase size and improved maintainability by removing duplicate and legacy code that was no longer needed.

 ## 2025-07-22: Completed Phase 3 of Android Optimization Plan

 Today we completed Phase 3 of our Android optimization plan, focusing on dependency updates: